-- It's possible for robust standard errors to be smaller than conventional standard errors. - You generally see a bigger increase in the standard errors for timeinvariant variables than for time-varying variables.
-Standard errors for time itself often decrease. - For small samples, robust standard errors may be inaccurate and have low power.
-You need at least 20 clusters if they are approximately balanced (equal size), 50 if they are unbalanced. - Robust standard errors are also robust to heteroscedasticity.
+- Robust standard errors may sometimes be smaller than conventional standard errors. - You generally see a bigger increase in the standard errors for timeinvariant variables than for time-varying variables.
+Standard errors for time itself often decrease. - Robust SEs are also robust to heteroscedasticity and nonnormality.

+- For small samples, robust standard errors may be inaccurate and have low power.
+You need at least 20 clusters if they are approximately balanced (equal size), 50 if they are unbalanced.
+See Cameron & Miller (2015) Journal of Human Resources - Robust standard errors are also robust to heteroscedasticity.

-Solution 2: Generalized Estimating Equations (GEE)
+Solution 2: Generalized Least Squares (GLS) via Maximum Likelihood.